 Read about Assessment commitment, benefits, and opportunities on our Assessment Page

 SLS funds awarded to faculty and staff are transferred from SLS to the Financial Analyst in their unit in the monthly Budget Adjustment (BA) that occurs at the end of each month.
+Once funds are transferred, those funds live with your unit, and it is up to you to track and spend them.
 They are generally state funds and MUST be spent prior to the end of the fiscal year.
 Faculty and staff should consult with their analyst to confirm receipt of funds and to receive additional unit specific guidelines on how the funds can be used and by what date.
 Please note: each unit has a specific financial analyst who handles funding transfers.
 This may NOT be the person that you go to individually for budget spending and reimbursement processing.
 SLS can provide you with the information about who receives the funding transfers in your unit.

 State funds from SLS can be used in many ways.
 Examples include: discretionary funding related to course development, contribution to summer salary, compensation for a GRA, and payment to a community partner collaborating on your course.
 As state funds, they CANNOT be used for food.
 Consult with your unit's Financial Analyst to determine additional guidelines or restrictions, as well as the process for accessing your funds once they are transferred to your unit.